The AAOHN Foundation

 Workers are our most valuable resource.
 Their health and safety are key to a strong economy, the health of businesses domestically and globally, and the well-being of the general public.
 However, workplace illnesses and injuries continue to inflict a tremendous toll in both human and economic costs.

 Significant progress has been made in improving worker protection and the health and safety of the work environment.
 Due to the efforts of occupational health nurses and others who are committed to worker health and safety, worker injuries and illnesses decreased from 10.9 incidents per 100 workers in 1972 to 3.0 per 100 in 2015.
-(Retrieved from: http://www.osha.gov/oshstats/commonstats.html) However, the AAOHN Foundation is not satisfied with this data.
-In private industry, there were a total of 2,905,000 recordable cases of nonfatal injuries and illnesses in 2015.
-(Retrieved from: http://www.bls.gov/iif/) We are confident that with our continuing efforts to improve the health and safety of workers, we can achieve much more.
+(Retrieved from http://www.osha.gov/oshstats/commonstats.html) However, the AAOHN Foundation is not satisfied with this data.
+In private industry, there was a total of 2,905,000 recordable cases of nonfatal injuries and illnesses in 2015.
+(Retrieved from http://www.bls.gov/iif/) We are confident that with our continuing efforts to improve the health and safety of workers, we can achieve much more.

 To ensure that occupational and environmental health professionals find the critical current and future answers they need, the AAOHN Foundation funds professional development scholarships and research grants that focus on improving the health and safety of the nation's workforce.